-If you're wondering how to build a food truck from step one, you may be asking yourself: "Why does food truck design matter?"
+If you're wondering how to build a food truck from step one, you may be asking yourself: "Why does food truck design matter?
+Isn’t this business all about the great food?"

 Well, as the saying goes, we eat with our eyes first, and for food trucks, the feast begins when customers first spot your truck.